stefangabos/world_countries/README.md

 SELECT * FROM countries WHERE alpha_2 = "sh"
 ```

-> Please note that when importing ```countries.sql``` if your database already contains a table named "countries", it will be deleted!
+> Please note that when importing `countries.sql` if your database already contains a table named *countries*, it will be deleted!

 ## How can you help?